neoforge-dev/starter/memory-bank/active-context.md

    - profile-page.test.js
    - settings-page.test.js

-2. **Fix Memory Monitor Visual Tests**: Address the 3 failing tests in the memory-monitor.visual.test.js file related to leak detection and expanded state.
+2. **Fix Notification Service Test**: Address the failing test in the notification-service.test.js file related to the console.error spy.

 3. **Fix Component Mock Utilities**: Address the issue with the registerMockComponent function in the component-mock-utils.test.js file.